Biocide:

 In some cases a person’s annual exposure to chloroform may increase 40% above levels already found in tap water alone.

-Triclosan's interaction with other body burden toxins is not well understood.
-Structurally, triclosan is very similar to PBDEs and PCBs.
+Triclosan's interaction with other body burden toxicants is not well understood.

 Instead, these products increase the likelihood for antibiotic-resistant strains of bacteria to emerge.